lrleon/samsung/README.md

 The file "run_analysis.R" contains a R script that first merges the train and test sets, then extracts only the measurements on the mean and standard deviation for each measurement; the other measurements are discarded.
 The labels of data are almost the same that the original database, except that the "()" are removed and the "-" are replaced by "-".
-In this way, the columns have valid names R, susceptible of being understood by the mechanism of the R repl autocompletion.
+In this way, the columns have R valid names, susceptible of being understood by the mechanism of the R repl autocompletion.
 Finally, a second tidy data set is built with the average of each variable for each subject and each activity.